Muhammad Yousuf (politician)

-Qari Muhammad Yousaf (born 1 January 1952) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
+Qari Muhammad Yousaf (1 January 1952 – 19 January 2026) was a Pakistani politician who was a member of the National Assembly of Pakistan, from June 2013 to May 2018.
 Previously, he had been a member of the National Assembly from 2002 to 2007.

 Early life

-He was born on 1 January 1952 in a Deshani family, a subcaste of the Swati ethnic group.
+Yousuf was born on 1 January 1952 into a Deshani family, a subcaste of the Swati ethnic group.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency NA-22 (Battagram) in the 2002 Pakistani general election.
+Yousuf was elected to the National Assembly of Pakistan as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency NA-22 (Battagram) in the 2002 Pakistani general election.
 He received 24,092 votes and defeated Muhammad Nawaz Khan, a candidate of Pakistan Muslim League (Q) (PML-Q).

 He ran for the seat of the National Assembly as a candidate of MMA from Constituency NA-22 (Battagram) in the 2008 Pakistani general election but was unsuccessful.
-He received 20036 votes and lost the seat to Muhammad Nawaz Khan, a candidate of PML-Q.
+He received 20,036 votes and lost the seat to Muhammad Nawaz Khan, a candidate of PML-Q.

-He was re-elected to the National Assembly as a candidate of Jamiat Ulema-e-Islam (F) from Constituency NA-22 (Battagram) in the 2013 Pakistani general election.
+Yousuf was re-elected to the National Assembly as a candidate of Jamiat Ulema-e-Islam (F) from Constituency NA-22 (Battagram) in the 2013 Pakistani general election.
 He received 18,314 votes and defeated Mohammad Nawaz Khan, an independent candidate.

+Death

+Yousaf passed away at a hospital in Islamabad, on 19 January 2026, at the age of 74.